header new roaming oz

 Read More

-• Minnihaha Falls are one of the more popular places to go "wild swimming", you can swim in this deep large pool at the base of the falls and because the falls are so spectacular, they are very popular and it can get very busy down there during the warmer months, even if you do not wish to take a dip in the cold water, it is worth the walk to
+• Minnehaha Falls are one of the more popular places to go "wild swimming", you can swim in this deep large pool at the base of the falls and because the falls are so spectacular, they are very popular, and it can get very busy down there during the warmer months, even if you do not wish to take a dip in the cold water, it is worth the walk to

 Read More